AKSW/sante/readme.md

 That's useful for performing reasoning over the target knowledge graph.
 To create the index, you will first need to index your data in a triple store of your preference.

-1) Download one of the availabes SANTé runnable jar file or [generate one](https://github.com/AKSW/sante#creating-sant%C3%A9-runnable-jar-file).
+1) Download one of the available SANTé runnable jar files or [generate one](https://github.com/AKSW/sante#creating-sant%C3%A9-runnable-jar-file).

 2) Execute the following command:
 ```